 If you want a perfect treat for your palate, I would suggest trying out hummus with pine nuts.

-After trying roasted pine nut hummus, there is a great possibility of becoming addicted to it.
+After trying roasted pine nut hummus, it is possible to become addicted to it.
 Thus, please beware of hummus with pine nuts in Israel!

 WATCH: Hummus recipe